fachridantm/Dicoding-AndroidPemula/README.md

 - [x] Include button favorite and share with implicit intent

 ## Instalation
-Clone this repository and open folder IBLTeams into Android Studio
+Clone this repository and open folder IBLTeams into Android Studio then run the project
 ``````````````````````````````````````````````````````````
 https://github.com/fachridantm/Dicoding-AndroidPemula.git
 ``````````````````````````````````````````````````````````